 Nutella has been a favorite by all for years now although it’s seems that the Nutella craze has been particularly strong the last year or two.

 My son is one of those people.
 He has a nut allergy and because of this we’ve made the switch to sunbutter.
 I’ve been making our own sunbutter for awhile now so it was only a matter of time before I took the plunge and dived head on into the land of faux Nutella.

 All that said, this stuff tastes pretty amazing!
 Our favorite way to use it is actually in smoothies but it’s great on sandwiches, tortilla roles, breakfast foods… anything you’d like a bit of chocolate on!

-No Nut Nutella
+Nut Free Nutella

 Arrange sunflower seeds on a baking sheet and roast in the oven for about 5-10 minutes.

 Allow seeds to cool.

 The process will take 5-10 minutes and you may need to stop the machine and scrape down the sides occasionally.

 Once you have a smooth consistency, add in the oil, honey, cocoa powder, vanilla, and salt.